mathgeotop/mathgeotop.github.io/_pages/about.md

   - /about.html
 ---

-I am a PhD student in Mathematics at
-[The Chinese University of Hong Kong](https://www.cuhk.edu.hk/english/index.html), under the supervision of Professor Bangti Jin.
+Welcome to my hompage.
+I am a PhD student in Mathematics at [The Chinese University of Hong Kong](https://www.cuhk.edu.hk/english/index.html), under the supervision of Professor Bangti Jin.

 I received my B.Sc. in Economics from the